 “By far the best album we ever made” – Roye Albrighton

-(Note: Purple Pyramid just released an 40th Anniversary edition to Nektar – Remember The Future that is worth seeking out.
+Note: Purple Pyramid just released a 40th Anniversary Edition to Nektar – Remember The Future that is worth seeking out.
 Out a few months now.
-I gave it a five star review.
+I gave it a five-star review.
 Comes with a bonus disc.
-Available at fine retail establishments and/or wherever good music is sold.)
+Available at fine retail establishments and/or wherever good music is sold.

 Now there are those of you who are reading this and wondering to themselves about how long Nektar’s been around.
-My giving details about what was Nektar’s fourth release gave a clue that the band has been around at least since 1973.
+By giving details about what was Nektar’s fourth release gave a clue that the band has been around at least since 1973.
 That’s forty years ago right there.
 They’ve been around a lot longer, as a matter of fact, since 1969.
 The band is out of Germany, with members being from the UK.
-Back in the day these guys were so art rock (pre-modern day prog) that they give credit for lights, special effects and other miscellanea, in the band’s line-up.
-Like a musician, and performing for the mind is a Mister Mick Brockett.
+Back in the day, these guys were so art-rock (pre-modern day prog) that they give credit for lights, special effects, and other miscellanea, in the band’s line-up.
+Like a musician, and performing for the mind, is a Mister Mick Brockett.
 He’s credited on Nektar’s official website for Liquid – Static – Film projection (from 1970-78 / 2002 …….).
 How often do you see that?
-An over all real commitment to the arts with the focus on words, sight, and sound.
+An overall real commitment to the arts with the focus on words, sight, and sound.
 I would have LOVED to have been able to witness this back in the day.
 While doing LSD (just kidding).
 Nektar, in the beginning, was considered a psychedelic band.
-Music created to punctuate a high.
+Music was created to punctuate a high.
 Filming the band in concert was always considered hard to do at best, because of the light show.
-Very cool visuals meant to stimulate the concert goers brain.
+Very cool visuals meant to stimulate the concert-goer’s brain.
 For the consumer worth every dollar.
 A shame we don’t have stacks of DVD’s visually archiving Nektar’s past, but at least the stories are there to help preserve Nektar’s past.

 Time Machine is Nektar in the twenty-first century.
 A solid mainstream prog-rock band.
 As solid as Yes or any of the other competition that might be still around after all these years, if not better.